Akaflieg-Freiburg/enroute/_pages/FAQ.markdown

 # Frequently asked questions

 ## There are no maps for my country.
-Can you please add them.
+Can you please add them?

 Maybe.
 Please understand that we program this free app in our spare time, as a service to the community.
 Sadly, I should point us that sending us impolite demands is not likely to give the result that you desire.

 We receive our aviation data from [openAIP](openaip.net).
-This is a not-for-profit organisation where volunteers compile aviation data for many countries.
+This is a not-for-profit organization where volunteers compile aviation data for many countries.
 If openAIP covers your country, we might be able to generate maps for it.
 First, however, we need to be reasonably sure that the openAIP data is accurate and complete.
 Please have a look at the [openAIP